Fabrizio-Caruso/CROSS-LIB/README.md

 You can test many targets if you have installed `GCC` by simply running `make simple_test`, which will build targets that only depend on `GCC`.

-If you want to run multiple tests that depend on several cross-compilers, except Z88DK, you can run `make no_z88dk_test`.
+If you want to run multiple tests that depend on several cross-compilers, not including Z88DK, you can run `make no_z88dk_test`.

 If you want to run multiple tests that depend on several cross-compilers, including Z88DK, you can run`make test` (very long execution time).